hyr0771/GloEC/README.md

 ## In the Datasets：

 ## about
-title = {GloEC: a hierarchical-aware global model for enzyme function prediction}
+title = {GloEC: a hierarchical-aware global model for enzyme function prediction}.
-Contact: If you have any questions or suggestions with the code, please let us know.
+<br>Contact: If you have any questions or suggestions with the code, please let us know.
 Contact Yiran Huang at hyr@gxu.edu.cn